splunk/public-o11y-docs/gdi/opentelemetry/configure-the-collector.rst

     <h2>Configure log collection<a name="otel-config-options" class="headerlink" href="#otel-config-options" title="Permalink to this headline">¶</a></h2>
   </embed>

-:new-page:`Fluentd <https://github.com/signalfx/splunk-otel-collector/tree/main/internal/buildscripts/packaging/fpm/etc/otel/collector/fluentd>` to collect logs.
-Fluentd is applicable to Helm or installer script installations only.
-Common sources including filelog, journald, and Windows Event Viewer are included in the installation.
-See the Fluentd configuration documentation for more information.
+Use :new-page:`Fluentd <https://github.com/signalfx/splunk-otel-collector/tree/main/internal/buildscripts/packaging/fpm/etc/otel/collector/fluentd>` to collect logs.
+Common sources such as filelog, journald, and Windows Event Viewer are included in the installation.

 .. raw:: html